zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 ## Solution

-We developed a table with pre-generated PowerShell commands, obfuscated by the [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) framework, and develop Sigma rules for them.
+We developed a table with pre-generated PowerShell commands, obfuscated by the [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) framework, you can pick up some of the tasks in that table and develop Sigma rules for them.
 You will need to use [regular expression value modifier](https://github.com/Neo23x0/sigma/wiki/Specification#types),  provided by Sigma converter (sigmac).

 Here is an example of [Sigma rule](https://github.com/Neo23x0/sigma/blob/oscd/rules/windows/process_creation/win_invoke_obfuscation_obfuscated_iex_commandline.yml) that utilize regular expression value modifier (`|re`):